EricFillion/happy-transformer/README.md

 Now it's easier than ever to add new models and features, and we encourage you to create PRs to contribute to the project.

-### November 23rd, 2020

-Last month, Happy Transformer was presented at a conference called C-Search, and the presentation won the Best Presentation Award.
-C-Search is the Queen's University Student Research Conference and had Turing Award Winner Professor Bengio as the Keynote Speaker this year.
-The video for the presentation can be found [here](https://www.youtube.com/watch?v=nNdFkq-y8Ng&t=12s).

-### June 9th, 2020
+### Awards
+[Best Presentation](https://www.youtube.com/watch?v=nNdFkq-y8Ng&t=12s) at C-Search, Queen's University Student Research Conference.
-We're happy to announce that we won a Best Paper Award at the Canadian Undergraduate Conference for AI.
-We also received the highest score overall.
-The paper can be found [here](https://qmind.ca/wp-content/uploads/2020/05/Proceedings-of-CUCAI-2020.pdf) on page 67.
+[Best Paper](https://qmind.ca/wp-content/uploads/2020/05/Proceedings-of-CUCAI-2020.pdf) at the Canadian Undergraduate Conference for AI.
+The paper can be found on page 67.